Gangodawila Soma Thera: Australia and Buddhist Vihara

 Soma Thera first visited Australia in 1986, invited by Sri Lankan Buddhists in Melbourne to preach Dhamma.
-After returning in 1989, they established the Buddhist Vihara Victoria in Noble Park in 1993 to promote Theravada Buddhism among Sri Lankans and other communities.
-They later founded the Sakyamuni Sambuddha Vihara in Berwick, purchasing a 5 acre plot and planting 800 trees.
-During their time in Australia, the Thera launched campaigns to reconstruct irrigation tanks in rural Sri Lanka, supporting agricultural communities.
+After returning in 1989, he established the Buddhist Vihara Victoria in Noble Park in 1993 to promote Theravada Buddhism among Sri Lankans and other communities.
+He later founded the Sakyamuni Sambuddha Vihara in Berwick, purchasing a 5 acre plot and planting 800 trees.
+During his time in Australia, the Thera launched campaigns to reconstruct irrigation tanks in rural Sri Lanka, supporting agricultural communities.

 Death

 Soma Thera died on 12 December 2003 in Saint Petersburg, Russia, aged 56, while attending a ceremony to accept an honorary doctorate from the St. Petersburg International University of Theology for their book Buddhist Stupa.
-They suffered a heart attack, were admitted to a hospital, and underwent two emergency operations but did not survive.
-Their cremation took place on 24 December 2003 at Independence Square, Colombo, with full state patronage.
+He suffered a heart attack, were admitted to a hospital, and underwent two emergency operations but did not survive.
+His cremation took place on 24 December 2003 at Independence Square, Colombo, with full state patronage.

-The circumstances of their death sparked controversy.
-An autopsy confirmed natural causes, but some Buddhist groups alleged foul play, citing a Christian fundamentalist conspiracy.
+The circumstances of his death sparked controversy.
+An autopsy confirmed natural causes, but some Buddhist groups alleged foul play, citing a born-again Christian fundamentalist conspiracy.
 A Presidential Commission, appointed to investigate, was divided: two members concluded a conspiracy by a Christian group, while one attributed the death to natural causes.
 Public reaction led to tensions, prompting President Chandrika Kumaratunga to warn against anti-Christian violence.
 Buddhist organisations, including the Amarapura Sangha Sabha, demanded an impartial inquiry.

 Legacy

 Soma Thera's contributions to Sinhala Buddhism remain influential.
-Their sermons inspired a Buddhist revival, particularly among youth, and led to the formation of the Janavijaya organisation in 2001 to promote Buddhist values.
+His sermons inspired a Buddhist revival, particularly among youth, and led to the formation of the Janavijaya organisation in 2001 to promote Buddhist values.
 The Thera's book Buddhist Stupa and media presence, including Anduren Eliyata, left a lasting impact.
-Commemorative events, such as the second, 16th, and 20th death anniversaries, reflect their enduring influence, with ceremonies held at Siri Vajirarama Temple and abroad.
+Commemorative events, such as the second, 16th, and 20th death anniversaries, reflect his enduring influence, with ceremonies held at Siri Vajirarama Temple and abroad.

-In 2024, Sri Lanka issued a postal stamp in their honour, recognising their contributions to Dhamma propagation and social service.
-A statue was unveiled at the Sakyamuni Sambuddha Vihara in Berwick, Australia, on their 73rd birthday in 2021.
-Plans for a museum in their honour were announced in 2004.
+In 2024, Sri Lanka issued a postal stamp in his honour, recognising his contributions to Dhamma propagation and social service.
+A statue was unveiled at the Sakyamuni Sambuddha Vihara in Berwick, Australia, on his 73rd birthday in 2021.
+Plans for a museum in his honour were announced in 2004.
 The 20th anniversary in 2023 included a book launch of Gautama the Buddha, compiled by Jin Jayasinghe, at Siri Vajirarama Temple.
-Their influence on Vesak celebrations also persists, with their efforts making the festival more meaningful for Sri Lankan Buddhists.
+His influence on Vesak celebrations also persists, with his efforts making the festival more meaningful for Sri Lankan Buddhists.